 So, on average, a 2-4 month change interval is the norm with these filters.
 The change frequency will also depend on your usage levels, which can vary by household.
 Many Brita filters will typically last for about 40 gallons—though the Brita Longlast filter can last for up to 120 gallons.

-Signs You Need To Replace Your Brita Filter
+The 5 Signs That You Need to Replace Your Brita Filter

 All Brita filters come with a built-in light indicator that tells you when it’s time to replace the filter.
 This takes the guesswork out of trying to determine whether or not you’ve maxed out its filtering properties.